MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/Obtaining-Performance-Metrics-from-a-Linux-system.md

 ##### Things to look out for

 * Look for major faults per second, as this value would indicate a process that is swapping pages to or from disk.
-This behavior could indicate memory exhaustion and could lead to `OOM` events or performance degradation due to slower swap.
+This behavior could indicate memory exhaustion, and could lead to `OOM` events or performance degradation due to slower swap.
 * Verify that a single process doesn't consume 100% of the available memory.
 This behavior could indicate a memory leak.

 > [!NOTE]